-The tours project aims to educate youth in a scientific and unbiased manner about the impacts and benefits of mining in the Upper Hunter as part of the Dialogue’s role to foster communication between the mining industry and the community.
+The tours program aims to educate youth in a scientific and unbiased manner about the impacts and benefits of mining in the Upper Hunter as part of the Dialogue’s role to foster communication between the mining industry and the community.

 The messaging included in the School Mine Tours Program was developed by a Dialogue Working Group, made up of industry, community, education and local government representatives.